 [2] The net effect, nonetheless, may be that there are some refugees for whom no state is willing to take responsibility: each receiving state sincerely and reasonably believes it has done enough, taking into account the cost of accepting refugees, to discharge its fair share of the burden.
-Here we are confronted with a tragic conflict of values: on the one side, people who are liable to be severely harmed as a result of the persecution they are undergoing; on the other, bounded political communities that are able to sustain democracy and achieve a modicum of social justice but need closure to do this.
+Here we are confronted with a tragic conflict of values: on the one side, people who are liable to be severely harmed as a result of the persecution they are undergoing; on the other, bounded political communities that are able to sustain democracy and achieve a modicum of social justice but need closure to do this. (p.93)

-We may note, first, that a state can only take steps to prevent the number of refugees exceeding its immigration target if that target is greater than its fair share of refugees.
-I assume Miller accepts this not clear to whom public justification is owed with respect to ‘immigration targets’ since prima facie the addressees and scope of public justification vary across different types of migration: economic migration, family reunion migration, refugees.
+We may note, first, that a state can only take steps to prevent the number of refugees exceeding its immigration target if that the number of immigrants set by that target is greater than its fair share of refugees.
+There is no public justification for setting an immigration target that is less than its fair share of refugees.
+I assume Miller accepts this.
+(It is, however, also not clear to whom public justification is owed with respect to ‘immigration targets’ since prima facie the addressees and scope of public justification vary across different types of migration: economic migration, family reunion migration, refugees.)

-The second, and much more significant, point is that Miller’s argument hangs on the claim that each state only has an obligation in justice to do its fair share of refugee protection, where the notion of ‘fair share’ is specified on the assumption of full compliance by potential refugee-protecting states. t is reasonable to point to unfairness in contexts where an actor has to assume additional burdens due to the non-compliance of another actor with a duty of justice the argument that an actor need only do their fair share as matter of justice where the extent of the duty of justice is specified under the assumption of full compliance and this assumption does not hold true represents an illicit prioritizing of intra-group fairness (horizontal equality) over effective protection of the human rights of those in need.
+The second, and much more significant, point is that Miller’s argument hangs on the claim that each state only has an obligation in justice to do its fair share of refugee protection, where the notion of ‘fair share’ is specified on the assumption of full compliance by potential refugee-protecting states.
+It is reasonable to point to unfairness in contexts where an actor has to assume additional burdens due to the non-compliance of another actor with a duty of justice.
+However, the argument that an actor need only do their fair share as matter of justice where the extent of the duty of justice is specified under the assumption of full compliance and this assumption does not hold true represents an illicit prioritizing of intra-group fairness (horizontal equality) over effective protection of the human rights of those in need (Owen, forthcoming).
 Two points are key here.
 The first is that, in contexts of remedial responsibility, a duty of justice is a duty to act effectively to remedy the injustice; responsibility for ensuring effective action falls on those who are in a position to help.
 The second is that duties of justice are duties where the duty-bearing agent would not be wronged by the enforcement of the duty.
 Hence, in contexts in which the agents bearing remedial responsibility are also agents who (a) could construct enforcement mechanisms and (b) have reasons of justice to do so, since the problem they are obligated to remedy is not a one-off emergency but a recurring condition, these agents bear collective outcome-responsibility for the fact that full compliance is not assured.
 Given these points, to insist that justice is limited to doing one’s fair share as specified under the assumption of full compliance is illegitimately to shift the cost of the failure to ensure full compliance from the group who owe the collective duty onto the group to whom it is owed.
 Thus, contra Miller, we may say that in cases of collective duties of justice, there is an obligation to accommodate intra-group fairness as far as possible within the duty to remedy injustice but not at the cost of failing to act effectively to remedy injustice.